Learn more and get your questions answered in a no-cost kidney education class.

 Exercise can also provide a health benefit.
 Talk to your doctor about what kind of physical activity will be good for you.
 Even a little bit of exercise can be a big help.

-For a person with kidney disease, the everyday dealings with physical health issues can be all consuming.
+For a person with kidney disease, dealing with physical health issues can be all consuming.
 “Everybody is so busy dealing with the physical issues that they forget about the emotional strain,” says Dr. Meyer.
 But she believes that it’s a good idea to take the time to check in with your feelings and emotions.

 Call 1-800-424-6589 now to talk to one of our placement specialists.